SP7-Ritmare/starterkit/docs/pubblication.rst

 =========================
-Pubblication by SP7 team
+Publication by SP7 team
 =========================

 Here is a list of pubblications by the SP7 project team, if interestead you can read it and make references in your pubblications.

-Pubblications on internationl magazine
+Publications on international magazine
 ===========================================

 C. Fugazza, A. Oggioni, P. Carrara, “RITMARE: Linked Open Data for Italian Marine Research”, ERCIM-News (Issn: 0926-4981), No. 96 (January 2014), pp. 17-18, [Online] http://ercim-news.ercim.eu/en96/special/ritmare-linked-open-data-for-italian-marine-research